schlagenhauf/LiveAnnotation/README.md

 # LiveAnnotation

 ## A tool for annotating live sensor data via shortcuts.
 Also allows to view and save camera input.
+### Bugs:
+  * It is sometimes necessary to start / pause / start the video stream, before anything is displayed.
+  * Sometimes the stream state machine gets stuck.
+  * You can enable multiple lables at the same data point, but the output data format currently does not allow that and will only write one label per data point.

 ### TODO:
+  * Actually use all config values.
   * Write annotation data directly into video file
   * Make GStreamer handling more robust
   * Implement network video streaming